 Onboarding new customers

-Once you reach the convert portion of the flywheel, webinars remain useful for onboarding new customers.
+Once you reach the convert portion of the cycle, webinars remain useful for onboarding new customers.
 New customers interested in accelerated adoption and highly qualified leads might benefit from the same or similar webinar content.

 SaaS web monitoring and social listening company Brand24 offers webinars to their current customers and pre-qualified leads to demo their product.
 Some of their webinars for new customers have reached 500 attendees!